Ultra-Spatiotemporal Light Confinement in Dielectric Nanocavity Metasurfaces

-where $\vec{\bm{r}}_{max}$ denotes the position of the peak magnitude of the electric field $|\bm{E}|$ and $n (\vec{\bm{r}}_{max})$ is the corresponding index of refraction. $\lambda$ denotes the free-space wavelength.
-The calculated effective mode volume $V_m$ of the designed quasi-BIC cavity is shown in Fig.~\ref{fig:vm} (a).
-An order of $10^{-2}(\lambda/n)^3$ is achieved for the quasi-BIC gap cavity.
-The calculation is performed over one unit cell (500 nm $\times$ 500 nm) of the metasurface and extruded to the height of the cavity over $z$ direction.
-For a direct comparison, the calculated $Q$, $V_m$ and Purcell factor, $P_F=3Q/(4\pi^2V_m)$ are shown for state-of-the-art plasmonic and PhC optical cavities with various geometry are shown in Fig.~\ref{fig:vm} (b), including [I] plasmonic dimer \cite{carlson2020dissipative}, [II] plasmonic nanoparticle-on-mirror \cite{chikkaraddy2016single}, (III) 2D PhC with L3 effect \cite{akahane2003high}, (IV) dielectric slotted nanobeam \cite{quan2010photonic}, (V) dielectric bowtie nanobeam \cite{hu2018experimental}, (VI) slotted nanobeam \cite{seidler2013slotted} and (VII) 2D PhC heterojuction \cite{song2005ultra}.
-This work with $y_{max}=21$ nm, corresponding to an asymmetry factor $\alpha = 0.008$, is denoted as star shape, where $P_F$ can reach a value with an order of $10^6$, which outperforms most of the reported $P_F$ of state-of-the-art optical cavities working under normal incidence to the best of our knowledge.
+As can be seen in Fig.~\ref{fig:vm} (a), an order of $V_m\sim10^{-2}(\lambda/n)^3$ is achieved for the quasi-BIC gap cavity.
+For a direct comparison, the calculated $Q$, $V_m$ and Purcell factor, $P_F=3Q/(4\pi^2V_m)$ are shown in Fig.~\ref{fig:vm} (b) for state-of-the-art plasmonic and PhC optical cavities with various geometry, including [I] plasmonic dimer \cite{carlson2020dissipative}, [II] plasmonic nanoparticle-on-mirror \cite{chikkaraddy2016single}, (III) 2D PhC with L3 effect \cite{akahane2003high}, (IV) dielectric slotted nanobeam \cite{quan2010photonic}, (V) dielectric bowtie nanobeam \cite{hu2018experimental}, (VI) slotted nanobeam \cite{seidler2013slotted} and (VII) 2D PhC heterojuction \cite{song2005ultra}.
+This work with $y_{max}=21$ nm, corresponding to an asymmetry factor $\alpha = 0.008$, is denoted by the star, where $P_F$ can reach a value of the order of $10^6$, which outperforms most of the reported $P_F$ of state-of-the-art optical cavities working under normal incidence to the best of our knowledge.
 The theoretical $Q$ can be infinitely high when the asymmetry factor $\alpha$ is infinitely small, however technical fabrication with sub-nanometer precision is challenging.
-Although the bowtie nanobeam cavity at a $\sim$12 nm tip (partially in air and partially in silicon) has a reported higher Purcell factor than this work \cite{hu2018experimental}, the proposed quasi-BIC gap cavity here has a width of 41 nm with both electric and magnetic field concentration in air in each unit cell of metasurface, which enables greater accessibility, easier technical fabrication and flexibility in positioning individual or ensemble dipole emitters.
-For room temperature single molecule with the typical scattering rate of dipole emitter $\sim k_B T$, strong coupling requires mode volumes less than $10^{-5}$ \cite{chikkaraddy2016single}, which is represented as the line in Fig.~\ref{fig:vm} (b) separating two regions, where below the line (clear area) represents the strong coupling regime and above the line (shaded area) is the weak coupling regime.
+Although the bowtie nanobeam cavity at a $\sim$12 nm tip (partially in air and partially in silicon) has a reported higher $P_F$ than this work \cite{hu2018experimental}, the proposed quasi-BIC gap cavity here has a width of 41 nm with both electric and magnetic field concentration in air gap in each unit cell of metasurface, which enables greater accessibility, easier technical fabrication and flexibility in positioning individual or ensemble dipole emitters.
+For room temperature single molecule with the typical scattering rate of dipole emitter $\sim k_B T$, strong coupling requires $V_m$ less than $10^{-5}$ \cite{chikkaraddy2016single}, which is represented as the line in Fig.~\ref{fig:vm} (b) separating two regions, where below the line (clear area) represents the strong coupling regime and above the line (shaded area) is the weak coupling regime.
 It is clear that the proposed quasi-BIC gap cavity has an even higher Purcell factor than the sub-nanometer plasmonic nanoparticle-on-mirror system and thus provides an alternative platform to enable room-temperature strong coupling.
-Due to the attractive prospect of electromagnetic field confinement in the relatively wide air gap, we highlight the possibilities for applications for second-harmonic generation and lasing.